Back to Blog

 My wonderful wife Katie has been hard at work creating a template spreadsheet for you to use.
 She is the biggest Excel and Spreadsheet geek in the world and I love her for it!

 Disclaimer: we have built this spreadsheet to give you a starting point.
 You need to go through it, update it, change it for your personal situation and make sure all the formulas tot up correctly.
 Neither Katie or I are trained finance professionals.
 We have created this for you to use and make no guarantees and do not update this regularly.
-The spreadsheet was last updated on the 27th of April 2021.
+The spreadsheet was last updated on 8th June 2022.

 That being said here is the spreadsheet.
 We would LOVE it if you downloaded it and had a go at calculating your net-worth and then tracking it over time!
 The first step to change is knowing where you are currently.